Best of Bolivia

-This bare-bones itinerary will take you to the best of Bolivia – from colourful markets to stark salt plains to a city in the sky – at a head-rattling pace.
+This bare-bones itinerary will take you to the best of Bolivia – from colorful markets to stark salt plains to a city in the sky – at a head-rattling pace.

-Start out with a day of acclimatization in La Paz visiting the markets.
+Start with a day of acclimatization in La Paz, visiting the markets.
 History buffs can take a side trip to Tiwanaku.
 From La Paz, head to Lake Titicaca.
-Allow up to three days on the lake to take in the sites of Copacabana and Isla del Sol and continue your acclimatization.
+Allow up to three days on the lake to take in the sites of Copacabana and Isla del Sol and continue acclimatization.
 From there, circle down the altiplano (via La Paz) to the Salar de Uyuni for a bone-chatteringly cold three-day jeep tour.
-You can often extend your trip to take you to the former territory of Butch Cassidy in the pleasant cowboy town of Tupiza.
+Extend your trip to the former territory of Butch Cassidy in the pleasant cowboy town of Tupiza.

 Swing up to Potosí, a starkly beautiful Unesco World Heritage city, situated at 4070m, where you can visit the mint and mines.
 After a day or two, head to the white city of Sucre to hang out with students in grand plazas.
 Return to La Paz via Cochabamba, taking in the views along the way.
 On your last day in La Paz, consider a day of museum-hopping or take a mountain-bike ride down the World's Most Dangerous Road to Coroico.

 - 5 weeks

 Set aside five weeks to acclimatize to the high altitude, take in one of Bolivia’s signature treks, climb a peak, do a mountain-bike trip or simply dive into Bolivian culture.